-- employment status, rights, benefits, duties, responsibilities, or any other employment-related matters. - 3.
+- 3. employment status, rights, benefits, duties, responsibilities, or any other employment-related matters. - 4.
 Notice of Enrollment: Notice shall include a list of new employees represented by the Union scheduled to attend the NEO.
 If practical, the City agrees to provide additional identifying information including, but not limited to, classification and department.
 Six months from enactment, in the event the City is unable to provide classification and department information in the Notice of Enrollment, the Union can reopen this Agreement for the sole purpose of meeting and conferring over the identifying information provided in this Section II.C.3 Notice of Enrollment.
 Said meeting and conferring shall not be subject to the impasse procedures in Government Code Section 3557.
 The Department sponsoring the NEO shall provide the foregoing information no less than five (5) business days prior to the NEO taking place.
 The Department will make best efforts to notify the Union NEO Coordinator of any last-minute changes.
 Onboarding of individual employees for administrative purposes is excluded from this notice requirement. - D. Citywide and Departmental NEOs: New employees in those Departments identified in Attachment A shall attend a citywide NEO, sponsored by the Department of Human Resources.
 This citywide NEO shall take place at minimum on a monthly basis.
 Departments identified in Attachment B will conduct respective Departmental NEOs.
 At the City's discretion, Departments may be added to or removed from either Attachment A or Attachment B. For the citywide NEO, DHR will adhere to the Department notice requirements in Section C., above.
 The City will provide the Union with thirty (30) calendar days' notice prior to moving a Department from Attachment A to B, or vice versa.
-Every City Department shall be listed on either Attachment A or Attachment B. - E. Access and Presentation: At all NEOs, the Union shall be afforded thirty (30) minutes to meet with represented new employees who are present, unless the Union's Memorandum of Understanding (MOU) provides for more than thirty (30) minutes.
+Every City Department shall be listed on either Attachment A or Attachment B. - E. Access and Presentation: At all NEOs, the Union shall be afforded up to forty-five (45) minutes and not fewer than thirty (30) minutes to meet with represented new employees and any employee who has promoted or transferred into the bargaining unit who are present.
 The right of the Union to meet with newly-hired employees is limited to only those employees whose classifications fall within the Union's bargaining unit.
 The City shall ensure privacy for the Union's orientation, and it shall take place without City representatives present.
 This requirement can be met by providing either a private room or a portion of a room with sufficient distance from other activities in the room to limit disruption.
-The Department responsible for scheduling the NEO shall be responsible for including Union presentations on the agenda.
-The Union's presentation shall occur prior to any meal break, and will not be conducted during a scheduled break time.
-One (1) of the Union's representatives may be a Union member designated by the Union.
+The Department responsible for scheduling the NEO shall be responsible for including Union presentations on the agenda, and shall have the option of placing the Union presentation as the final item on the agenda for the portion of NEO when all bargaining unit participants are still present.
+One (1) of the Union's representatives may be a Union member designated by the Union; if at least ten (10) or more represented new employees are present, the Union may bring up to two (2) Union members.
 Such member(s) shall be released to attend under the terms and conditions specified in the MOU.
 If not otherwise provided for in the MOU, the Union may request release of a Union-designated member to attend the NEO.
 Release time shall not be unreasonably withheld.
 Said request shall be made to the Employee Relations Division no less than three (3) business days in advance of the scheduled NEO.
 The Union agrees to limit its presentation to only those matters stated in Section H., below.